 What do you plan to bring to the position(s) and organization at large?

-I plan to bring open communication, transparency, and collaboration as the Director of Communication of RHA.
-With my prior experiences in leadership, I am positive that I can fulfill my responsibilities and promote the mission of RHA by serving as a voice for residents.
-I strive to promote open communication because I hope to broadcast events, news, and announcements effectively to assure that residents are aware and to mitigate any uncertainties or concerns residents may have.
-I will be focusing on communication through eye-catching visuals on social media and newsletter and engaging through emails.
-I will also seek to be approachable during Legislative Council meetings, office hours, and via email so that others such as residents, Hall Council officers, and RAs feel free to contact me.
-Likewise, I plan to serve as a contact between RHA and external organizations to ensure strong connections with other campus groups.
-This will require consistent two-way communication on my end; therefore, I seek to be open-minded and approachable.
+As the Director of Programming, I plan to bring open communication, transparency, and collaboration.
+With my prior experiences in leadership, I am positive that I can fulfill my responsibilities and promote the mission of RHA by organizing exciting programs for residents that encourage a positive residential experience.
+I will strive to diversify the events hosted to best suit the interests of all types of residents.
+For example, I could host smaller crafting programs for residents who enjoy expressing their creativity, outdoor activities for those who enjoy being in the sun, and cultural events for residents who want to learn more about the world.
+In other words, my goal is to plan events that residents would like to see.
+To ensure this, I plan to ask for ideas from the Programming Committee because I want to be considerate of other perspectives and want members to be involved in the planning process.
+Furthermore, to be an open communicator I will seek to be approachable during Legislative Council meetings, office hours, and via email so that others such as residents, Hall Council officers, and RAs feel free to contact me.
+Likewise, I plan to serve as a contact between RHA and external organizations such as vendors and to ensure strong connections that will make event planning seamless.
+This will require consistent two-way communication on my end, therefore I seek to be open-minded and approachable.
 Additionally, I plan to bring transparency because I want residents, RAs, and Hall Directors to all be aware of the day-to-day operations within RHA and the Executive Board.
-Therefore, I desire to provide timely updates to keep everyone informed.
+Therefore, I desire to provide timely updates to keep everyone informed during LC meetings.
 Another aspect I would like to encourage is seeking constructive feedback from residents through surveys to gauge not only my performance, but also RHA’s performance and use such feedback for improvement.
-Furthermore, I plan to be highly collaborative not only with other Executive Board members, but also with residents, RAs, Hall Council officers, and Hall Directors.
+Therefore, sending out feedback forms after events would be a great way to learn the aspects that went well versus those that could use some development and changes.
+Lastly, I plan to be highly collaborative not only with other Executive Board members, but also with residents, campus organizations, Hall Council officers, and Hall Directors.
 This is because I believe extensive and widespread collaboration will lead to greater campus outreach and foster meaningful connections between each group.
 Overall, my ultimate goal is to support and assist fellow RHA Executive Board members to ensure that our objectives are being met.

 If you could improve any one thing about RHA—related to your position(s) of interest or not—what